JetBrains/kotlin-web-site/docs/topics/data-analysis/lets-plot.md

 import org.apache.commons.math3.distribution.MultivariateNormalDistribution
 ```

-> For more information about importing dependencies to Kotlin Notebook, see the [Kotlin Notebook features' documentation](https://www.jetbrains.com/help/idea/kotlin-notebook.html#add-dependencies).
+> For more information about importing dependencies to Kotlin Notebook, see the [Kotlin Notebook documentation](https://www.jetbrains.com/help/idea/kotlin-notebook.html#add-dependencies).
 > {type="tip"}

-Prepare the data for your plot.
-Paste and run the following code snippet in your Kotlin Notebook to create sets of 2D data points:
+2. Paste and run the following code snippet in your Kotlin Notebook to create sets of 2D data points:

 ```kotlin
 // Defines covariance matrices for three distributions